PetersonDave/Rainbow.Tfs/README.md

 ## Configuration Notes
 ### Local TFS Cache

-TFS uses local TFS cache to maintain the local workspace and keep track of files and related changesets.
+TFS uses local cache to maintain the local workspace and keep track of files and related changesets.
 In order to access the appropriate set of TFS cache, IIS must be configured to allow for ASP.NET Impersonation such that the application pool assumes the identity of the developer and not the local system account.

 Note: configuring the application pool for ASP.NET Impersonation should only be set on developer workstations.
 Do not make this change to environments outside of development.

 ### 32-Bit Dependencies

-The library dependencies for access via the TFS API are built for only 32-bit support.
+The library dependencies for access via the TFS API are built for 32-bit support.
 Application pools must support 32-bit applications to properly communicate with TFS.

 ## Configuration Steps
+### Installation
+Install via NuGet (coming soon...)

 ### IIS

 1. In IIS, select your application pool and click on _Advanced Settings_